History in Homes

 On Thursday, 5 Jan 1893, Mr and Mrs John A Trimble celebrated their 35th wedding anniversary in the Ebert home.
 In preparation for the occasion their parlors had been “refurnished and redecorated by a force of artists from Pittsburgh” according to a newpaper clipping.
 “In the writer’s judgement it would require too much space to enumerate the many costly gifts received, but one feature of the gift giving was worthy of marked attention.”
 Each guest was presented an engraved silver spoon commemorating the anniversary.
 An elegant supper was served at 10:00 PM, and at midnight the most important society event of the season in Georgetown ended.
 My search for a spoon continues.

-Just west of the Jacob Poe home was Standish Peppard’s house built around 1830.
-It wasa the first brick home in Georgetown.
+Just west of the Jacob Poe home was McClure house built around 1830.
+It was the first brick home in Georgetown.
+Later it was known as the Peppard house af ter Andrew Jackson McClure died and his widow, Elizabeth Poe, remarried Capt Standish Peppard.
 Standish Peppard was the first clerk aboard the Buckeye State when she set the time record for a trip from Cincinnati to Pittsburgh in 1850 – 468 miles in 43 hours.
 Speed records were important.
 Steamboat captains by nature were high risk gamblers and racing by design was the exciting part of the job.
 The winning boat and its officers were rewarded with a trophy of gilded antlers which were either mounted in the pilot house or strung on a line between the tall stacks.
 As long as the boat could retain the horns, it would command higher rates for freight and passengers.
 The officers, the captain, the pilots, the clerks, engineers, and stewards would also command higher salaries even if they moved to other assignments.
 Standish Peppard was first clerk on the Buckeye State when it made its famed run.

 Capt Peppard also served as first clerk on most of the George W Ebert boats.
 During the Civil War, he was the first clerk on the steamer Kenton.
 He made two trips to Ft Benton aboard the Yorktown and was aboard the Mollie Ebert in 1869.